lyteword/chspurgeon-tod/volume-2/psalm-31.md

 (c) And, consequently, they shall result in our being abundantly profited.

-4\.The deportment which should characterise us.
+4\.
+The deportment which should characterise us.
 Courageous devotion to God in times of persecution; resignation and contentment in times of poverty and suffering; zeal and hope in times of labour. *—From Stems and Twigs, or Sermon Framework.*

 **Verse 16.** A sense of divine favour.

-1\.Its value.
+1\.
+Its value.

-2\.How to lose it.
+2\.
+How to lose it.

-3\.How to obtain a renewal of it.
+3\.
+How to obtain a renewal of it.

-4\.How to retain it.
+4\.
+How to retain it.

 The heavenly servant's best reward.